dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 All of these are **principals** — identifiable entities that can be authenticated and authorized.
 A **subject**, in turn, may consist of one or more such principals.
 For example, a request from a mobile app may involve both the authenticated user and the device they’re using.
 In a service-to-service call, the subject might be the internal service identity, optionally carrying along delegated user context.

-Understanding subjects in this compositional way is key to interpreting the patterns described below.
+Understanding subjects in this compositional way is key to interpreting the patterns described in this cheat sheet.
 While many patterns focus on a single principal type (e.g., user or service), they often support **multi-principal subjects** through identity propagation and proper orchestration of authentication mechanisms.

+The last remaining concept to cover is **identity**.
+An identity is a collection of attributes that uniquely identify an entity, similar to a primary key in a database.
+In some cases, this might be a single attribute such as an ID, while in others it can be a combination of several attributes.
+Unlike subjects and principals, which refer to active entities or actors, the concept of identity also applies to passive entities — the objects — as well.

 ## Authentication Patterns